 However, this charger is a bit on the more expensive side.
 Also, it's fairly easy to accidentally knock your phone off while using the wireless charging feature, as there isn't a lot of nonstick material.
 And while we love the integrated phone stand, we wish there was a way to have your phone wirelessly recharged in this configuration.
 All in all, we highly recommend this product to anyone who wants a combination/all-in-one charging solution and doesn't mind paying a little extra for it.

 Why You Should Trust Us

-We charged myriad devices with these products, not only looking at how well each one did with smartphones but also with things like truly wireless earbuds and smartwatches.
-We objectively compared charging performance side-by-side by timing how long it took each product to recharge the same phone and used a set of spacers to see just how large of a gap there could be before charging didn't work.
-We also checked to see if these chargers could sustain your battery while watching a movie, as well as rating and scoring the aesthetics, ergonomics, and stability of each product.
-Finally, we tested and compared any other particularly noteworthy features these chargers might have.
+We charged various devices with these products, looking at how well each one did with smartphones and with things like wireless earbuds and smartwatches.
+We objectively compared charging performance side-by-side by timing how long each product took to recharge the same phone and used a set of spacers to see just how large a gap could be before charging didn't work.
+We also checked to see if these chargers could sustain your battery while watching a movie, as well as rating and scoring each product's aesthetics, ergonomics, and stability.
+Finally, we tested and compared other particularly noteworthy features of each model.